nummacway/gb300/README.md

 #### Installing and Using multicore Manually

 1. Before you do anything else: [Patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
 Really!
 Spare yourself the possible trouble with the device not booting because of a buggy FAT-32 implementation.
-2. Put the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/)'s content on your existing TF card.
+2. Put `bios` and `cores` folders from the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases/) on your existing TF card (so the `bios` folder overwrites (merges with) the existing folder).
+3. (GB300 v2 only:) Put `bios` folder from the [7-Zip file](https://discord.com/channels/741895796315914271/1195581037003165796/1292171811856842906) on your existing TF card (so the `bios` folder overwrites (merges with) the existing folder).
-3. For each "core" (the term means emulator – the GB300 CPU is single-core) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
+4. For each "core" (the term means emulator – the GB300 CPU is single-core) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
 Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
-4. Run `make-romlist` found in the root directory of your TF card now.
+5. Run `make-romlist` found in the root directory of your TF card now.
 It does not actually make a ROM _list_ but creates so-called stubs.
 These are zero-byte (empty) `.gba` files passed to the GBA emulator.
 However, the GBA emulator was given a hook that will run multicore if the file name conforms to a certain file name pattern.
    * If you don't want to run the script, you can create the stubs yourself.
 The pattern is `CORENAME;FILENAME.gba`.
 Example: `Zero Wing.MD` is placed in `ROMS\sega` to be launched with the `sega` core.
 Then you need to create `ROMS\sega;Zero Wing.MD.gba`, `ROMS\sega;Zero Wing.MD.agb` or `ROMS\sega;Zero Wing.MD.gbz`.
-5. Many of the emulators added by _multicore_ require one or more BIOS files.
+6. Many of the emulators added by _multicore_ require one or more BIOS files.
 In the Google Spreadsheet linked above, there is one link to libretro docs per core.
 That linked page will explain what BIOS files you need (the section is missing if an emulator does not use BIOS files).
 BIOS files must be placed in the `bios` folder of your TF card.

 Note: Multicore saves in `ROMS\save`.
 The thumbnail (screenshot) is named and formatted like always, but with no payload other than the image, as the state is in another file that isn't compressed.